Write Secure Code to Ensure Software Security

 How to Write Secure Code in C

-Get this white paper to learn:
+Get this white paper on how to write secure code and learn about:

 - How coding errors compromise security.

-- Why MISRA security rules are ideal for embedded systems developers.
+- Why MISRA® security rules are ideal for embedded systems developers.